palletops/multi-node-project/deployer/README.md

 An outline pallet project to enable the deployment of applications to multiple nodes.

-The outline project provides a minimal install of postgres and riak.
+The outline project provides a minimal install of postgres and redis.

 ## Cluster Configurations